aaronlimck/monies/README.md

 ## Introduction

 Moolah, your solution for seamless finance management.
-Say goodbye to spreadsheet struggles and hello to effortless tracking across multiple bank accounts.
+Designed to help individuals take control of their finances without the hassle of traditional spreadsheets.
 With Moolah, gain a comprehensive overview of your finances in one streamlined platform.

 This project uses the following technologies: